 Take for instance, “trusted by 17+ million members worldwide.”
-Honey is no doubt aware of the unease surrounding the issue of companies abusing their users’ data and privacy—especially with free software.
-The knowledge that millions of other people have put their trust in Honey can go a long way to reassure would-be customers.
-Highlighting these statistics works especially well with Honey’s unique story, but this technique can work for any business that has substantial sales figures.
+There’s no shortage of unease around issues concerning users’ data and privacy—especially with free software.
+Honey knows this, and chooses to address it directly.
+The knowledge that millions of other people have put their trust in Honey can go a long way to reassure readers.
+Highlighting these statistics works especially well here, but any business with substantial sales figures can use this technique.

 Hundred is an online vitamin company that promises high-quality nutritional products.
 They also offer personalized supplement recommendations based on their customers’ health goals.

-One of their big hurdles is the market they’re in.
+One of their big hurdles is the competitive market they’re in.
 The supplement industry is a crowded market, with supplement usage reaching an all-time high in 2019.
-Add to the equation that supplement businesses have a reputation for questionable claims, and Hundred has a lot of work to do on their about page.
-They need to prove their business is legitimate, while showing they’re offering something that their competitors aren’t.
+Supplement businesses also have a reputation for questionable claims.
+All of this means that Hundred has a lot of work to do on their about page.
+They need to prove their legitimacy, while also standing out in a sea of competitors.

 Best elements of Hundred’s about us page:

-They give their customers a look behind the curtain.
+They give customers a look behind the curtain.

 A big part of Hundred’s brand story is how much they care about finding the best quality supplements.
-One way they demonstrate this commitment is by doing something a little risky on their About Us page: pulling back the curtain on dodgy industry practices.
+One way they showcase this commitment is by doing something a little risky: pulling back the curtain on dodgy industry practices.

 In the Transparency section, they include a screenshot of an email from an anonymous supplier.
-Addressed to the Hundred CEO, it explicitly recommends using smaller portions of active ingredients in their products to make higher profits.
+Addressed to their CEO, the email suggests using smaller portions of active ingredients in their products to make higher profits.
 It’s a bit shocking how brazen it is, which makes it all the more effective.

 This disclosure instills confidence in Hundred’s integrity and casts doubt on their competitors.
 For many businesses, this is a risky move – you may not want to burn bridges in your industry.
 With potential customers, though, it can go a long way to establishing credibility, which is what Hundred is betting on.

-The lack of honesty and regulation in the supplement industry can make it difficult for a new brand to make waves.
-Hundred addresses this problem by highlighting the human element in their business—the founder, Dario.
-By telling the story of the company’s origins through Dario’s life experiences (a childhood passion for food leading him down the path to nutrition), they let visitors to relate to the business on a personal level.
+The lack of honesty and regulation in the supplement industry makes it difficult for a new brand to make waves.
+Hundred addresses this by highlighting the human element in their business—the founder, Dario.
+They tell the story of the company’s origins through Dario’s life experiences (a childhood passion for food leading him down the path to nutrition).
+This encourages readers to relate to the business on a personal level.

-Hundred also made an interesting choice by having Dario write this section himself, from the first-person perspective.
-It’s more relatable than a blurb written by an anonymous employee, and it allows Dario to tie the company story directly into his own.
+Hundred made an interesting choice by having this section written in first-person perspective.
+It’s more relatable than a blurb written by an anonymous employee.
+It also allows Dario to tie the company story directly into his own.
 As he says, “The lack of transparency amongst the biggest industry players only fueled my motivation to create a better solution that actually brings results.”

-For most businesses, including a founder bio is a good strategy anyways.
-It works especially well in situations like this, where there may be a trust gap that needs to be bridged.
+For most businesses, including a founder bio is a good strategy.
+It works especially well in situations like this, where there’s a trust gap to bridge.